 Table below compares BD-rate results between ECM9 and the proposed modification.
-As expected, the results are totally match (lossless change, ).
+As expected, the results are totally match (lossless change, slight encoder runtime reduction).

 Table 4.
 BD-rate results of the proposed method on top of the ECM9 anchor